hoodcollege/BIFX550_Spring2020/C9/README-Github.txt.txt

 Motivation and hands-on exercises

-1) Search human HBB using BLASTP. do you find human Myoglobin BLAST SAVED STRATEGIES: "hHBB to see hMYB hit"
+1) Search human HBB using BLASTP. do you find human Myoglobin

 2) Search human HBB using BLASTP on RefSeq DB, do you find human Myoglobin?